gravitational/teleport/rfd/0096-securing-docker-images.md

 integrated into the released image.

-We should continue rebuilding these images daily, but incorporate the same supply chain checks as with the release builds descriobed above (e.g. verifying `cosign` signatures, generating SBOMs, etc)
+We should continue rebuilding these images daily, but incorporate the same supply chain checks as with the release builds described above (e.g. verifying `cosign` signatures, generating SBOMs, etc)